Bearbeiten

 You can deploy a Business Central database to Azure SQL Database.
 Azure SQL Database is a cloud service that provides data storage as a part of the Azure Services Platform.

-To optimize performance, we recommend that the Business Central Server instance that connects to the database is also deployed on a virtual machine in Azure.
+To optimize performance, deploy the Business Central Server instance that connects to the database on a virtual machine in Azure.
 Additionally, the virtual machine and SQL Database must be in the same Azure region.

 For development and maintenance work on Business Central applications, if the Business Central is installed on the same virtual machine in Azure as the Business Central Server, then you can connect to the Azure SQL database from the development environment.

-For more information, see Deploying a Business Central Database to Azure SQL Database.
+Learn more in Deploying a Business Central Database to Azure SQL Database.

 Data Encryption between Business Central Server and SQL Server